Banana Cream Cheesecake – Cheesecake Factory Copycat

 - Add the gelatin mixture to the saucepan and stir until smooth.

-- Add the 1/2 cup of cold heavy whipping cream and powdered sugar to a large bowl and whisk on high speed until stiff peaks form.
+- Add 1/2 cup of cold heavy whipping cream and powdered sugar to a large bowl, then whisk on high speed until stiff peaks form.

-- When the custard has fully cooled, gently fold the prepared whipped cream into the custard.
+- Once the custard has completely cooled, gently incorporate the whipped cream.

-- Remove the foil wrapping from the cheesecake, and spread the bavarian cream evenly on top of the cheesecake.
-Place in the fridge to cool for at least 6 hours.
+- Remove the foil wrapping from the cheesecake, then spread the Bavarian cream evenly on top.
+Place it in the fridge to cool for at least 6 hours.

 Topping: